Examples

-Lets demonstrate by example how to process your own dataset containing mixed variables.
-I will demonstrate this by the titanic case.
-This dataset contains both continues as well as categorical variables and can easily imported using bnlearn.bnlearn.import_example().
-With the function bnlearn.bnlearn.df2onehot() it can help to convert the mixed dataset towards a one-hot matrix.
-The settings are adjustable, but by default the unique non-zero values must be above 80% per variable, and the minimal number of samples must be at least 10 per variable.
+Let’s demonstrate how to process a dataset containing mixed variables using the Titanic dataset as an example.
+This dataset contains both continuous and categorical variables and can be easily imported using bnlearn.bnlearn.import_example().
+The function bnlearn.bnlearn.df2onehot() helps convert the mixed dataset into a one-hot matrix.
+By default, the unique non-zero values must be above 80% per variable, and the minimum number of samples must be at least 10 per variable.

 import bnlearn as bn